 If you are proposing to conduct a study that includes a significant level of community interaction (e.g., studies involving participant recruitment, survey research, environmental sampling on private property), describe your plan for meaningful involvement of the affected community in your proposed study.
 You should define the community of interest with respect to your proposed study and discuss why and how your proposed approach to community involvement will make a meaningful contribution to your study and to the community.
+For studies in which community participants must visit a facility operated by the applicant pursuant to activities conducted under this NOFA, applicants are advised that such activities must be held in facilities that are accessible to persons with disabilities as required by Section 504 of the Rehabilitation Act and its implementing regulations at 24 CFR Part 8.

 - (2) Policy Priorities (2 points).
-Indicate if your proposed study will address any of the FY 2011 policy priorities that are applicable to this NOFA (see the 2011 General Section for additional details regarding these policy priorities).
-You will receive a maximum of two (2) points under Rating Factor 3(2) for either of the applicable FY 2011 policy priorities that are found in the 2011 General Section and applicable to the Technical Studies NOFA that are adequately addressed in your application.
-Policy priorities that are applicable to these Technical Studies NOFAs are: (1) Capacity Building and Knowledge Sharing; and (2) Using Housing as a Platform for Improving Other Outcomes.
+Indicate if your proposed study will address any of the FY 2012 policy priorities that are applicable to this NOFA (see the FY2012 General Section for additional details regarding these policy priorities).
+You will receive a maximum of two (2) points under Rating Factor 3(2) for either of the applicable FY FY2012 policy priorities that are found in the FY2012 General Section and applicable to this NOFA that are adequately addressed in your application.
+Policy priorities that are applicable to this Technical Studies NOFA are: (1) Capacity Building and Knowledge Sharing; and (2) Using Housing as a Platform for Improving Other Outcomes.
 It is up to the applicant to determine which of the policy priorities outlined below they will address in order to receive the available two points.
-Please refer to the 2011 General Section, sections I.B.4 and I.B.5, respectively, to see how these policy priorities should be discussed and presented in order to receive these points. - (a) Capacity Building and Knowledge Sharing.
-Applicants requesting the policy priority points must demonstrate the proposed direct impact their research can have in advancing the field of healthy homes (including lead hazard control).
+Please refer to the FY2012 General Section, sections I.B.4 and I.B.5, respectively, to see how these policy priorities should be discussed and presented in order to receive these points. - (a) Capacity Building and Knowledge Sharing.
+Applicants requesting the policy priority points must demonstrate the proposed direct impact their research can have in advancing the field of healthy homes.
 Applicants must identify the outputs and outcomes their projects are expected to achieve related to capacity building and knowledge sharing, as well as the outcome measures they will report on.
-To receive the full two (2) points under this policy priority, an applicant must respond to at least one or more of the activities listed below and explain how success will be measured during the grant performance period: - (i) Activities: - Implementation of a research dissemination plan. - Integration of the research findings with other researchers and/or practitioners in the healthy homes/lead hazard control fields. - 1.
-Presentation of research findings at academic and/or professional conferences. - (ii) Measures of success: - Development of at least one new activity by partner organizations as a result of the outcomes of the research to enhance current healthy homes or lead hazard control program activities. - Presentation of research finding at two or more appropriate academic and/or professional conferences. - Publication of research findings in two or more scientific and/or professional journals.

-(b) Using Housing as a Platform for Improving Other Outcomes.
-To receive the full two (2) points under this policy priority, an applicant must respond to at least one or more of the activities listed below and explain how success will be measured during the grant performance period:
+To receive the full two (2) points under this policy priority, an applicant must respond to at least one or more of the activities listed below and explain how success will be measured during the grant performance period: - (i) Activities: - Implementation of a research dissemination plan. - Integration of the research findings with other researchers and/or practitioners in the healthy homes field. - Presentation of research findings at academic and/or professional conferences. - (ii) Measures of success: - Development of at least one new activity by partner organizations as a result of the outcomes of the research to enhance current healthy homes program activities. - Presentation of research finding at two or more appropriate academic and/or professional conferences. - Publication of research findings in two or more scientific and/or professional journals. - (b) Using Housing as a Platform for Improving Other Outcomes.
+To receive the full two (2) points under this policy priority, an applicant must respond to at least one or more of the activities listed below and explain how success will be measured during the grant performance period: - (i) Activities: - Study findings that will result in improved health outcomes as a result of new or improved methods for hazard identification or control, improved understanding of housing-related health hazards, etc.